-Mountain biking seems more dangerous than it is, I have written an article where I compare the injury rate of mountain biking with other outdoor sports, I encourage you to check it out!
+Mountain biking seems more dangerous than it is, I have written an article where I compare the injury rate of mountain biking with other outdoor sports, and I encourage you to check it out!

-You can get started for around $500 or less for both road and mountain bikes if your budget is tight.
-I would recommend saving and investing in something a little higher, but riding is better than not riding.
+You can get started for around $500 or less for both road and mountain bikes if your budget is tight, I would recommend saving and investing in something a little higher, but riding is better than not riding.

 Well, there you have it.
 You can now make your choice on whether to get a road bike or a mountain bike.